y-tetsu/ml_tictactoe/README.en.md

 This project creates an AI to play the Tic Tac Toe game using multiple linear regression.
 The AI converts the board state into a feature vector and uses a linear regression model to select the optimal move.

 ## File Structure
+- `ml_tictactoe.py`: Main file to start the Tic Tac Toe game using the regression model.
 - `tictactoe.py`: Implements the game logic for Tic Tac Toe.
+Includes constants `WIDTH` for the board width and `SIZE` for the number of cells.
+- `user.py`: Implements a function to handle user input.
+- `rand.py`: Implements a function to generate random moves.
-- `scoring.py`: Implements a class to handle game scoring and random game records.
+- `recorder.py`: Implements a class to handle game records.
+- `scorer.py`: Implements a class to handle game scoring.
 - `regression.py`: Implements a class to select the optimal move using a linear regression model.
 - `dataset.py`: Manages board patterns and generates datasets.
-- `ml_tictactoe.py`: Main file to start the Tic Tac Toe game using the regression model.
 - `README.md`: This project's description in Japanese.
 - `README.en.md`: This project's description in English.